 My Coaching Journey

-My new discovery prompted me to share these ideas with younger ones – how I wished someone has told me earlier!
+My new discovery prompted me to share these ideas with others – how I wished someone has told me earlier!
 I also figured out that my greatest passion and job satisfaction comes from helping people to bring out their best, which is coaching!
-Moreover, my amiable personality, my quiet and attentive nature, and my strengths in connecting the dots and seeing the unique qualities in each person are my resources to become an outstanding coach when I have the proper training and practice.
+Moreover, my amiable personality, my quiet and attentive nature, and my strengths in connecting the dots and seeing the unique qualities in each person empowers me in becoming an outstanding coach when I have the proper training and practice.

 As my coaching evolves, now I think I’m ready to step up and spread the message to a larger audience.
 This website is just a starting point.